 Another 2001 study concluded that a highly purified ginger extract had a statistically significant effect on knee pain symptoms in patients with osteoarthritis.

-Please be sure to share some of your favorite essential oils that you use during a massage on our blog!
-Also, keep in mind that it's important to use these oils responsibly as some of them can be irritating if not diluted and used properly to the skin.
-It's always recommended to have these applied by a licensed professional.
+Be sure to share some of your favorite essential oils that you use during a massage.
+Also, keep in mind to use these oils responsibly.
+We never recommend ingestion or direct application of essential oils to the skin, as some of them can be irritating.
+Always dilute with a carrier oil.

 Make sure to do your research and buy these oils from reputable sellers.
-Not all essential oils are pure extracts, and not all are created equal, so do your do diligence.
-If you find inexpensive essential oils, there may be be a reason behind that!
+Not all essential oils are pure extracts, and not all are created equal, so do your do-diligence.
+If you find inexpensive essential oils, there may be be a reason for it!